immp16/CausalWav2Vec2/README.md

 model.to('cuda')
 ```

 Now, we will load data into *wav2vec2* and compute contrastive loss for each tone in the sequences.
-Feel free to change the matched randoms for the algebraic pattern you chose:
+Feel free to change from the algebraic pattern you chose to matched randoms:

 ```
 # As always, change the path to locate the package